AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-campaign-standard/index.md

 ### Initialize the SDK and set up tracking

 To initialize the SDK and set up tracking, see the [initialize the SDK and set up tracking tutorial](https://aep-sdks.gitbook.io/docs/getting-started/initialize-the-sdk).
+FIX LINK

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>